-But this wasn’t always the case.
-Throughout this storied journey, there have been many firsts.
+From the difference engine and analytical engine to the differential analyzer, there have been many computers that were considered first.
 These innovations were not always spectacular, but they were breakthroughs that paved the way for greatness, and the stories behind their invention are eventful, awe-inspiring, and, occasionally, glorious.

 What Was the First Computer?